telekid/ImageSlicer/README.md

 Here, `width` and `height` following the `-p` flag refer to the width and height of a single sheet of paper, in inches. `width` and `height` following the `-w` flag refer to the width and height of the total output size, in feet.

-The optional `v` flag can be used to increase verbosity.
-Calling `vv` reveals additional debugging information.
+The optional `-v` flag can be used to increase verbosity.
+Calling `-vv` reveals additional debugging information.

 Happy slicing!